 I am truly thankful for you, our customers, who share our vision of, "Improving the Health of People, Communities and the Planet."
 With your support of FruitShare, you are helping organic farmers produce fruit without toxic chemicals, which protects our soil, water, air and everyone who comes in contact with our produce.
 You are supporting our FruitShare Team of young families who care deeply about our mission and taking care of you, which we do by selecting the best tasting, freshest organic fruit every week of the year to deliver to your home, workplace or as a gift to your friends and families.
-Also, you are helping us provide Valley Outreach and other food shelves with organic fruit to care for their families living in communities of need.
+Also, you are helping us provide Valley Outreach and other food shelves with organic fruit to care for families needing extra support.

 Enjoy the fruit your brain will thank you.

-In Your Box: All Organic Fruit Satsuma mandarins, Cara Cara oranges, Rio Star Grapefruit, Fukumoto Navels and Bears Limes
+In Your Box: All Organic Fruit Satsuma mandarins, Rio Star Grapefruit, Fukumoto Navels, Clementines, Meyer lemons, and Bearss limes

 Storage and Ripening